KIrynaW/coast-keepers-project/README.md

 - #### About Page
   - About page introduces the user to the story of how Coast Keepers initiative started.
   - It has a pleasent visual story flow, with the eye traveling from the image to the left and then text to the right.

      ![About Us text and photo of the team](docs/readme-images/aboutus-feature.jpg)

-  - The *About Us* setion is followed by the *Reasons* section, with a strong heading and text explaining the ramifications of coastal pollution.
+  - The *About Us* section is followed by the *Reasons* section, with a strong heading and text explaining the ramifications of coastal pollution.
   - Here the user can learn about the importance of joining the cause.
   - The text is set against deep green background with white text which stands out and makes the content very effective.